davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 3. Therefore, input parameters are nothing more than local variables to the method, except that they capture the values of given arguments!
 Input parameters are destroyed when the method finishes.

-4. Write a new `Triangle()` constructor that accepts the starting height and width.
+4. Write a new `Triangle(int startingHeight, int startingWidth)` constructor that accepts the starting height and width.
 You may name these input parameters `startingHeight` and `startingWidth` (honestly, you can name them whatever you like as long as their names make sense and are legal).
-Don't forget that you'll also need to declare their data types.

-    - Next, assign the instance variables `height` and `width` to these values in order to save them.
+    - Next, assign the instance variables `height` and `width` to these starting values in order to save them.

-    - All other instance variables still need to be assigned to the old values.
+    - All other instance variables still need to be assigned to the old values, so you can basically copy and paste the old constructor.

 5. Test out your code to ensure that you can now create Triangles of customized height and width.